janhoo/critter/README.md

 If you want to interrogate all your available data or subset thereof with questions like this:
-> What is the average benthic biomass where species A lives?
+> What is the average benthic biomass where species A lives? <br>
 What is the variance in species richness in communities with and without the presence of genus X <br>
-What is the difference in median abundance of family Y between grab and trawl sampling methods in summer in Area Z?
+What is the difference in median abundance of family Y between grab and trawl sampling methods in summer in Area Z? <br>
 How many samples are taken on a winter expedition with vessel B per day?

-and do it with only one or few lines of code, and want to wait only a few seconds for a comprehensive answer, and want to get the same answer every time you ask the same question on the same data, and want to get an immediate updated answer once new data come in,
+and do it with only one or few lines of code, <br>
+and want to wait only a few seconds for a comprehensive answer, <br>
+and want to get the same answer every time you ask the same question on the same data, <br>
+and want to get an immediate updated answer once new data come in,